 The ideal candidate will possess a Ph.D. or equivalent doctoral degree (e.g., M.D., DSW, Sc.D) from an accredited college or university, with graduate training in health services research, intervention science, or policy research.
 Experience in the conduct of research or research management and data-based publications in the science of health disparities, are required.
 Prior experience in mental health disparities research is ideal.
 Strong organizational, oral, writing, and communication skills are required.
 Experience with the grants process is preferable.
 The successful candidate is subject to a background investigation and public financial disclosure requirements.

 Applicants must be U.S. citizens.
 The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
 HHS and NIH are Equal Opportunity Employers.
 The work site is in Rockville, Maryland.
 A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long-term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 Salary is competitive and commensurate with experience.
-The position will be posted at the GS-13 and GS-14 federal government salary grades, with an annual salary between $103,690 and $159,286.

 The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
 HHS and NIH are Equal Opportunity Employers.